-A decorated player that still has ties to the modern game, Eck is a well respected Hall of Famer (2004) with a host of decent rookie options from 1976.
+A decorated player with ties to the modern game, Eck is a well-respected Hall of Famer (2004) with many decent rookie options from 1976.

-It’s no surprise considering he was a six-time All-Star in three separate decades, while he even made the MLB All-Time Team back in 1997.
-It’s hard to find a better pitcher in the history of the sport.
+It’s no surprise considering he was a six-time All-Star in three different decades and even made the MLB All-Time Team in 1997.
+It’s hard to find a better pitcher in the sport’s history.

-Given the era, these mid-70’s cards are difficult to find in mint condition, which means they’re cheaper if you’re just hoping to finish off your collection with any old copy.
-However, PSA 9s are valued highly, and gem mint copies will typically sell for thousands.
+Given the era, these mid-70s cards are challenging to find in mint condition, which means they’re cheaper if you’re hoping to finish off your collection with an old copy.
+However, PSA 9s are highly valued, and gem mint copies typically sell for thousands.

-Of the three rookie cards we’ve listed, the Topps version is clearly the most likely to see a decent return on investment in the next couple of years.
+Of the three rookie cards we’ve listed, the Topps version will most likely see a decent return on investment in the next couple of years.

-It tends to get the most attention at auction, it’s part of a prestigious set, and it’s not overvalued compared to other famous cards from the ’70s.
+It gets the most attention at auction, is part of a prestigious set, and is not overvalued compared to other famous cards from the ’70s.
 We’d advise looking for higher grades for the best possible ROI, especially given the issues sometimes found with coloring and centering.

-Eckersley’s cards are worth keeping an eye out for, especially if you can snag a couple for a good price.
+Eckersley’s cards are worth watching, especially if you can snag a couple for a good price.